tesujimath/letters-to-amy/content/post/expectant-and-not-disappointed/index.md

 title = "Expectant and not disappointed" date = "2021-07-21T06:45:00+12:00"
-description = "What should we expect of the Lord?" tags = [ "expectation", "disappointment", "vulnerability", "grace" ] image = "patrick-fore-T2S4CatGdfQ-unsplash.jpg" license = "Text by Simon Guest CC BY-NC-ND 4.0, Photo by [Patrick Fore on Unsplash](https://unsplash.com/photos/T2S4CatGdfQ)"
+description = "What should we expect of the Lord?" tags = [ "expectation", "disappointment", "vulnerability", "grace", "healing" ] image = "patrick-fore-T2S4CatGdfQ-unsplash.jpg" license = "Text by Simon Guest CC BY-NC-ND 4.0, Photo by [Patrick Fore on Unsplash](https://unsplash.com/photos/T2S4CatGdfQ)"
 +++